FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/passport_am_about/_index.md

     "title": "PassPort AM",
     "linkTitle": "PassPort AM",
     "weight": "150"
-}<span class="mc-variable axway_variables.Component_Long_Name variable">Axway Gateway</span>: Managing Security
+}{{< Gateway/componentlongname  >}}: Managing Security

 ## About PassPort AM

-Axway PassPort AM centralizes the management of users for all products of the <span class="mc-variable axway_variables.Platform_or_Suite_Short_Name variable">Axway Platform</span> platform.
+Axway PassPort AM centralizes the management of users for all products of the {{< Gateway/platformorsuiteshortname  >}} platform.
 If you have installed PassPort AM, you can use it to define all your users and profiles.
 Gateway can then connect to PassPort AM to check user permissions.

 PassPort AM provides control of: